 Revenue from in-hospital business is primarily generated through reagent kit sales and providing facilitation services for laboratory equipment sold to hospitals.
 The Group manufactures the reagent kits and sells to the hospitals when the hospitals submit a purchase order.
 Each reagent kit represents a single performance obligation.
 The Group does not provide rights of return for the reagent kits sold other than returns of defective products.
 Returns for defective products were not material for the periods presented.
-The contracts with customers from reagent kit sales of in-hospital business often contain bundles of reagent kits to customers.
-Each kit represents a single performance obligation.
-The Group allocates the total transaction consideration to each performance obligation based on a relative standalone selling price ("SSP") basis using the expected cost plus a margin method.
-The Group estimates SSP by using market conditions, entity-specific factors, including the product mix sold to customers over time and the Group's expected gross margin for different customers.
+Revenue is allocated to each performance obligation based on a relative standalone selling price basis using the expected cost plus a margin method.
 The Group records revenue on the sales of reagent kits at a point in time when the reagent kits are delivered to the hospital.